iiitma/clooper/README.md

     2. In `UserService` implement a `create` method to create a new user account by POST to /users; required fields are: email, password, first_name, last_name, accepts_terms (default to true)
     3. In `PropertyService` implement a `fetch` method to GET list of properties from /properties
     4. In `DealService` implement a `fetch` method to GET list of deals from /deals
-    5. In the `UrlInterceptor`, implement the `intercept` method to prepend the API_ENDPOINT in environments to the request URL, if the request does not begin with http/s.
+    5. In the `UrlInterceptor`, implement the `intercept` method to prepend the `API_ENDPOINT` in environments to the request URL, if the request URL does not begin with http:// or https://.
     6. In the `AuthGaurd` implement the `canActivate` method to redirect to /login page if the user is not logged in.
 Hint: put a method in `AuthService` to help you check whether a user is logged in or not.
 3. A shared library called `ClooperCommon`, to be located in `projects/clooper/common` of your projects directory.
 The library should comprise of the following components, directives and pipes:
     * a `pagination` component (wraps pagination in Bootstrap 5)